wp-plugins/erident-custom-login-and-dashboard/readme.txt

 == Upgrade Notice ==

-= 3.3.1 =
+= 3.4 =
-New features added/light weight plugin
+Supports media uploader and new translations